HenrikJoreteg/human-javascript/ch1 - intro rant.md

 In some cases this is as simple as the page automatically polling to see if there's something new.
 In other cases it's more advanced where all the data used to build and update the page is coming over an open websocket connection.
 For our purposes, the transport mechanism is largely irrelevant, the point is, data comes to you.

-This inherently breaks the statelessness of webpages.
+This inherently breaks the statelessness of the web.
 It used to be that I hit a URL and got back a webpage.
 As a user I understood that the information on the page was (probably) accurate as of the time it was requested.
 If I wanted to check for something new, I'd go ask for it again and got another snapshot in time.

 As soon as we make any effort to keep the information on the page in sync with the server, we've now acknowledged that the webpage has "state".
 In some ways, the page always *had* state, but it was clear to users that it was snapshotted state, not up-to-date synchronized state.
 As a result, that static page more like a printed page than a living document.